Near-Optimal Reinforcement Learning with Shuffle Differential Privacy: Introduction

-Motivated by these, this paper leverages an intermediate trust model of differential privacy, known as \emph{shuffle differential privacy} (SDP)~\cite{cheu2019distributed}, as a resilient, distributed architecture for private RL.
-As illustrated in Figure~\ref{fig: privacy-model}, this paradigm uses a secure shuffler to anonymize a \emph{batch} of locally randomized data before it reaches the central server, and makes sure that the central server can not distinguish any two users' data.
-The shuffler is trusted by these users since it can be implemented by trusted cryptographic mixnets or trusted hardware deployed via distributed constructs~\cite{bittau2017prochlo}.
-This privacy model provides a stronger privacy guarantee than the centralized model but usually suffers a smaller cost than the local model.
-The key intuition is that additional randomness of the shuffler creates a privacy blanket~\cite{balle2019privacy} so that each user can inject much less noise and hide their information in the crowd.
-A better privacy-utility trade-off has been proven in related fields like (federated) supervised learning~\cite{lowy2023private,lowy2023private2}, and bandits~\cite{tenenbaum2021differentially,hanna2024differentially}.
-However, to the best of our knowledge, the application of the shuffle model in RL remains largely unexplored.
-This gap is due to a fundamental tension between the batch-processing requirement of shuffle privacy and the sequential, online nature of most RL algorithms.
-Specifically, the shuffle model introduces two compounding challenges.
-First, by operating on anonymized batches, it imposes an inherent delay, as the agent receives no feedback until an entire batch of interactions is complete.
-Second, to ensure privacy, the aggregated data is intentionally perturbed with statistical noise.
-This combination of delayed feedback and noisy observations severely complicates the crucial exploration-exploitation trade-off, posing a significant challenge to developing private RL algorithms that can achieve near-optimal regret while satisfying the SDP constraint.
+Motivated by these, this paper leverages an intermediate trust model of differential privacy, known as \emph{shuffle differential privacy} (SDP)~\cite{cheu2019distributed}, as a resilient, distributed architecture.
+As illustrated in Figure~\ref{fig: privacy-model}, this paradigm requires a secure shuffler to anonymize a \emph{batch} of locally randomized data before it reaches the central server, and makes sure that the central server can not distinguish any two users' data.
+The shuffler, implemented by trusted cryptographic mixnets~\cite{bittau2017prochlo}, creates a ``privacy blanket''~\cite{balle2019privacy} so that each user can inject much less noise and hide their information in the crowd.
+This allows each node to inject significantly less noise than in LDP, enabling the system to achieve high utility comparable to JDP but without the centralized trust assumption, making it highly practical.